 - the exposed structural steel frame-work of the mezzanine and stairway - and how ideally suited it is for playing with a magnetic alphabet

 - the realization of how rarely one comes across a property so contemporary yet surrounded by iconic style and history.

-This Loft Includes two Car Parking and a Generous Locker Steps from the Unit
+This Loft Includes 1 Car Parking and a Generous Locker Steps from the Unit

 On a practical note - a generous locker located conveniently on the same floor beside the suite (the north side of the unit is dedicated to deeded lockers so there is no adjoining neighbour on that side and, being top floor, no neighbour abode) making it perfect to access your seasonal items or your bicycles with ease.
-This unit also includes two deeded parking spaces - one surface parking spot on the south-east side of the property closest to the rear lobby entrance door, and an equally well-situated underground parking space directly adjacent the garage entrance - making both entry and exit a breeze.
+This unit also includes a surface parking spot on the south-east side of the property closest to the rear lobby entrance door making both entry and exit a breeze.
 Do you have a pet?
 Forest Hill Lofts is pet friendly, and allows 1 pet of less than 25 lbs.
 Here we have a property with style and panache in equal parts, which is a rarity.

 Overlooking the Beltline Trail, this truly remarkable home welcomes both afternoon sun-rays and morning birdsong!
 With historic and authentic hard-loft character and charm, reasonable common fees of $711.46 (including city water, heating, cooling and hydro), two parking and locker, this fully reimagined light 'n lofty unique urban space will become home to one very fortunate buyer!

 Might this be the one for you?

 If you have any questions, require more information, or wish to view this loft, please email firstname.lastname@example.org!SOLD